 It is the responsibility of the regions to organise health and medical care in such a way that all citizens have access to good care.
 Sweden consists of 21 regions.
-Gotland is a municipality with the tasks and regional development responsibility of a county council, and is therefore also called a region.
+Gotland is a municipality with regional development tasks and responsibilities, and is therefore also called a region.

 The regions are governed by politicians elected by the inhabitants of the county.
 The regional assembly is the highest decision-making body at regional level.
 The assembly represents the population and makes decisions on the most important issues for the region, and appoints an executive committee for the region.
 The regional executive committee leads and coordinates all the work within the region, and is responsible for the finances of the region.

 The principle of municipal self-determination is written into the Swedish constitution, and entails that regions can adapt their activities to suit the regional conditions.
 At the same time, regions must comply with the framework determined by the Riksdag and Government.
 In addition to specialist legislation, such as the Health and Medical Services Act, the activities of regions are governed by the Local Government Act (SFS 1991:900).

 The regions are responsible themselves for the internal control of their activities.
 Since 2013, the Health and Social Care Inspectorate has been responsible for supervision of health and medical care.
 The Inspectorate’s supervision covers both operations and health and medical care personnel.

 Municipalities are responsible for care for the elderly, care for persons with physical and mental disabilities, support and services to persons who have completed therapy and been discharged from hospital and for school healthcare.
 There are 290 Swedish municipalities.